 Create long and unique passphrases for all accounts and use multi-factor authentication (MFA) wherever possible.
 A strong passphrase is a sentence that is at least 12 characters long.
 Focus on positive sentences or phrases that are easy to remember (for example, “I love country music.”).
 On many sites, you can even use spaces.
 MFA will fortify your accounts by enabling the strongest authentication tools available, such as biometrics or a unique one-time code sent to your phone or mobile device.
 This additional layer of security makes it harder for the bad guys to login as if they were you.

 Have a meeting to discuss the importance of protecting privacy, data and overall cybersecurity.
+We recommend online security awareness training to our clients.
 Take action by ensuring your business is secure.
 If you are not sure where to begin, work with a company like Verity IT who can help.

 Lunch & Learn.